makandra/spreewald/README.md

 * **Then the "..." (field|button|checkbox) should( not)? be disabled**

-  Tests that an input or button with the given label is disabled.
+  Tests that an input, button or checkbox with the given label is disabled.

 * **Then the "..." field should( not)? be visible**